digitalfondue/df-model-storage/README.md

 df-model-storage
 ================

-Persist models in the sessionStorage and restore them on page reload (link time).
+Persist models in the sessionStorage and restore them on page reload (with hooks if you need to do some additional work, see the documentation).

 Under MIT License.